 Please know, nothing on this site is intended to offer or provide legal, medical or any other professional advice.
 It should not be viewed as a substitute for seeking professional medical or psychiatric care, help or treatment.
 Please seek the professional care you believe you are in need of.

 I believe we have many beautiful places in this world.
 Much of it naturally exists.
 I believe the world can be a better place.
-I believe kindness matters.
+I believe honesty and kindness matters.

 Thank you for being here and for becoming part of the Mindful Memo Community.